erickveg/CSE130_BYUI/DataStructuresTutorial/1_stacks.md

 ## Performance
 As you can notice, because we add or removed a stack component only from one end of the structure the performance of those operation will always be O(1).

-## Example : Undo Property in a Simple Text Editor
+## Example: Undo Property in a Simple Text Editor
 Have you ever been writing an important document and suddenly you press a key and everything desapears?
 You get desperate but remember that "Ctrl + Z" is there to undo your mistake.
 How does the computer know what to put back when you use the Undo property?
 In this example we will implement a simple text editor with the capacity to undo any deletion.

 ```python